vieko/create-sessions-dir/templates/claude/commands/start-session.md

 Read .sessions/index.md and report when ready.

-If .sessions/WORKSPACE.md exists, mention that monorepo support is active.
+Check if .sessions/WORKSPACE.md exists (don't error if missing).
+If it exists, mention that monorepo support is active and show detected packages.

 Summarize:
 - Current state